 Turkmenistan uses a Pay As You Earn (PAYE) system, which means you as an employer are required to withhold and remit all individual income tax, city maintenance fees, voluntary pension fund, and medical insurance contributions on behalf of your employees.
 All employees, including residents and non-residents, have a flat tax rate of 10%.

-Turkmenistan Payroll Options
+Turkmenistan Payroll Options for Companies

 When you decide to work in Turkmenistan, you’ll have four different payroll options to choose from: